elbader17/billmobile-repiolon/README.md

 Android Studio installs the latest Android SDK by default.
 Building a React Native app with native code, however, requires the **Android 9 (Pie) SDK** in particular.
 Additional Android SDKs can be installed through the SDK Manager in Android Studio.
 The SDK Manager can be accessed from the "Welcome to Android Studio" screen.
 Click on "Configure", then select "SDK Manager".

-_*The SDK Manager can also be found within the Android Studio "Preferences" dialog, under Appearance & Behavior → System Settings → Android SDK._
+Note: The SDK Manager can also be found within the Android Studio "Preferences" dialog, under Appearance & Behavior → System Settings → Android SDK.

 Select the "SDK Platforms" tab from within the SDK Manager, then check the box next to "Show Package Details" in the bottom right corner.
 Look for and expand the Android 9 (Pie) entry, then make sure the following items are checked: